ECNTechnology/mycloudpbx-kb/guides/email/readme.md

 ## ECN Management Portal

-Use the ECN Portal to setup your individual emails, set passwords, configure email forwarding & auto-replies.
+Use the ECN Portal to setup your individual emails, set passwords, configure email forwarding and auto-replies.

 ### Logging into the Management Portal